 In Laparoscopic Roux-n-Y Gastric Bypass (LRYGB), the pyloric valve stays in the separated stomach and has no role in regulating food.
 That is why LRYGB is the most practical bariatric procedure to cure GERD with an equal effect to that of Nissen fundoplication.

-Acid Reflux Meal Plan – Help Reduce & Treat Acid Reflux (GERD)
+Meal Planning Tips to Help Reduce and Treat Acid Reflux

 The following meal plan was devised by our nutritionist to help reduce and treat acid reflux symptoms after undergoing weight loss surgery.